Altoona's Prairie Nut Hut

 At some restaurants, mountain oysters are close to the look and texture of fried oysters.
 At the Prairie Nut Hut, the breaded and deep fried nuggets and are closer in texture and appearance to fried chicken gizzards.
 Although smaller servings are available, a mountain oyster basket with French fries and pickles is about $9.99.
 Iced tea is only $1.25!

 As good as the mountain oysters at Altoona's Prairie Nut Hut are, the hamburgers are even better.
-The Rohr burger (with grilled onions, mushrooms and Swiss cheese) is as good a burger as I have ever had and the Chopped Sirloin Burger (a thick patty of chopped sirloin, wrapped in bacon and served on Texas Toast) and Green Chili Burger (grilled green chilies and Swiss cheese) are also very good.
-Both burgers are $5.99, but non-specialty burgers start at $3.59.
+The Rohr burger (with grilled onions, mushrooms and Swiss cheese) is as good a burger as I have ever had and the Chopped Sirloin Burger (a thick patty of chopped sirloin, wrapped in bacon and served on Texas Toast) and Green Chili Burger (grilled green chilies and Swiss cheese) are also very good. specialty burgers are $5.99-6.99.
+Non specialty burgers start at $3.89.

 copyright 2007-2022 by Keith Stokes